fgelsomini/ruby-oop-examples/README.md

 Your music store client is asking for more help.

 Apparently, the strings on a guitar will be made of either nylon or steel.
-They would like you to add an attribute that will store what material the strings are made of: String Material
+They would like you to add an attribute that will store what material the strings are made of: string material

 Since most of their guitars have steel strings, they would like this attribute to default to "Steel" when creating a new guitar.

 They will set the rest of the attributes after a new instrument is created.
+The code to to create a new guitar and check for string material should behave something like the following:

+guitar1 = Guitar.new
+guitar1.string_material
+> "Steel"

 Music Store - Example 3